bodetaima/bodetaima.github.io/resume.md

 **Back-end**
 - Familiar with a micro-services - distributed database/services architecture, Restful API.
+- Experienced with GraphQL, solving n+1 problems with GraphQL Dataloaders, query/mutation from GraphQL Server/Client to GraphQL Server/Client.
 - Security solutions like JWT, Sessions Authentication, Cookies, and CSRF Attack Script.
 - Worked with various choice of databases from Oracle RDBMS, MySQL to No SQL like Redis, Elasticsearch, MongoDB.